 If you love adventure travel this is certainly the place to be.
 With two nights and one full day here, we decided to spend it tubing down the river.
-It is a relaxing journey, much different to the party bars that use to be the drawcard.
+It is a relaxing journey, much different from the party bars that used to be the drawcard.
 Though, I just enjoyed the scenery and life on the river.

 The following morning we headed back to the guesthouse meeting point, where we jumped on board the minibus and took off to Vientiane.
 Though, not before a stop at the Tham Jang Cave which was once used as a bunker during the 19th century.

 After a couple of toilet breaks and a stop for lunch, we arrived at the capital of Laos, Vientiane.
 To make the most out of our 1 night in the city our guide took us on a bus tour before checking into our accommodation.